History of Serbia: Serbia as a federal unit in Socialist Yugoslavia (1945–1992)

 After the war, Josip Broz Tito became the first president of the new—socialist—Yugoslavia which he ruled through the League of Communists of Yugoslavia.
 Once a predominantly agricultural country, Yugoslavia was transformed into a mid-range industrial country, and acquired an international political reputation by supporting the decolonization process and by assuming a leading role in the Non-Aligned Movement.
 Socialist Yugoslavia was established as a federal state comprising six republics, from north to south: Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro and Macedonia and two autonomous regions within Serbia – Vojvodina and Kosovo.

 The basic motto of Tito's Yugoslavia was "brotherhood and unity", workers' self-management, state-owned property with minimal privately owned property.
 In the beginning, the country copied the Soviet model, but after the 1948 split with the Soviet Union, it turned more towards the West.
 Eventually, it created its own brand of socialism, with aspects of a market economy, and milked both the East and the West for significant financial loans.

 The 1974 constitution produced a significantly less centralized federation, increasing the autonomy of Yugoslavia's republics as well as the autonomous provinces of Serbia.

 When Tito died on 4 May 1980, he was succeeded by a presidency that rotated annually between the six Republics and two Autonomous regions.
 This led to a fatal weakening of central power and ties between the republics.
 During the 1980s the republics pursued significantly different economic policies, with separatist- oriented Slovenia and Croatia allowing significant market-based reforms, while Serbia kept to its existing program of state ownership.
 This, too, was a cause of tension between north and south, as Slovenia in particular experienced a period of strong growth.
 Prior to the war, inflation skyrocketed.
-Then, under Prime Minister Ante Markovic, things began to improve.
+Then, under Prime Minister Ante Marković, things began to improve.
 Economic reforms had opened up the country, the living standard was at its peak, capitalism seemed to have entered the country and nobody thought that just a year later the first gunshots would be fired.